 Office of the Assistant Secretary for Fair Housing and Equal Opportunity (FHEO), Department of Housing and Urban Development (HUD).

-The proposed information collection requirement described below will be submitted to the Office of Management and Budget (OMB) for review, as required by the Paperwork Reduction Act of 1995.
-The Department is soliciting public comments on the subject proposal.
+The proposed information collection requirement described below is being submitted to the Office of Management and Budget (OMB) for review and approval.
+In accordance with the Paperwork Reduction Act of 1995, HUD is soliciting public comments from all interested parties on the subject proposal.
+The purpose of this notice is to allow for 60 days of public comment.

 FOR FURTHER INFORMATION CONTACT: